kamplianitis/kamplianitis/README.md

  <h1 align="center", style="color:red;">About me</h1>
 </p>

-Graduate software engineer in electrical and computer engineering with a solid grounding in software development and cybersecurity.
-Currently building cyber intelligence and analytics solutions at Sphynx Technology Solutions.
-Skilled in Python, Java, and a range of development tools.
-Proven track record of delivering complex projects, from multi-threaded OS systems to encryption tools and network traffic monitors.
-Combine technical expertise with a knack for learning, teamwork, and meticulous attention to detail.
-Looking to apply my diverse skill set and security focus in a challenging software engineering role, with an eye on backend development or DevOps.
+Graduate software engineer in Electrical and Computer Engineering with a solid grounding in software development and cybersecurity.
+Currently a Systems/DevOps Engineer at GRNET, focusing on High-Performance Computing (HPC) infrastructure and automation.
+I bring a proven track record of delivering complex projects, ranging from cyber intelligence solutions at Sphynx Technology Solutions to multi-threaded OS systems and encryption tools.
+Skilled in Python, Java, containerization, and infrastructure automation, I combine technical expertise with a collaborative mindset.
+Passionate about applying security principles to scalable infrastructure challenges.

 - :mortar_board: I have completed my thesis: Deployment of hardware-extended containers on a  soft-core RISC-V implementation.
 - :wrench: In process of learning GO.